zimash/sklerotnik/buildroot.rst

                                  The former is an installation of tools compiled for the host that are needed for the proper execution of Buildroot, including the cross-compilation toolchain.
 The latter is a hierarchy similar to a root filesystem hierarchy.
-It contains the headers and libraries of all user-space packages that provide and install libraries used by other packages.
+It contains the headers and libraries of all -space packages that provide and install libraries used by other packages.
 However, this directory is not intended to be the root filesystem for the target: it contains a lot of development files, unstripped binaries and libraries that make it far too big for an embedded system.
 These development files